 So after a year of development, battling bugs and scaling concerns, we finally figured out how to fit the entire Akamai network into an isolated sandbox environment that spins up within minutes and works in front of a local development origin.
 Thus Akamai Sandbox was born.

-And today, we’re proud to announce that Akamai Sandbox beta program is now open.
+And today, we’re proud to announce that the Akamai Sandbox beta program is now open.

 Starting today, Akamai Sandbox is available to all our Beta Channel customers using Akamai web delivery products*.
 If you have the Beta Channel in your contract, you can directly visit our Sandbox User Guide to get started.